thumtblog/thumtblog.github.io/_posts/2021-10-30-stochastic-anderson-mixing.md

 $$ \min_{x \in \mathbb{R}^d} f(x)=\mathbb{E}_{\xi}\left[ F(x;\xi) \right]  $$, where $$F: \mathbb{R}^d \times \Xi \rightarrow \mathbb{R}$$ is continuously differentiable and possibly nonconvex and the random variable $$\xi \in \Xi$$ may follow an unknown probability distribution.
 It is assumed that only noisy information about the gradient of $$f$$ is available through calls to some *stochastic first-order oracle* ($$SFO$$).
 The sampled average is the empirical risk minimization:
 $$ \min_{x \in \mathbb{R}^d} f (x) = \frac{1}{T}\sum_{i=1}^{T}f_{\xi_i}(x) $$, where $$f_{\xi_i}: \mathbb{R}^d \rightarrow \mathbb{R}$$ is the loss function corresponding to the $$i$$-th data sample and $$T$$ denotes the number of data samples. $$T$$ can be extremely large such that it prohibits the computation of the full gradient $$\nabla f$$.

 One classical method is the stochastic approximation (also known as stochastic gradient descent (SGD)) [1] , which uses the negative stochastic gradient as the searching direction.
 Many algorithms were developed to accelerate SGD, such as the adaptive learning rate methods including Adagrad [2] and Adam [3].
-In practice, the choices of optimizers can vary for different applications and their practical performances are still unsatisfactory in terms of convergence rate or generalization ability.
+In practice, the choices of optimizers can vary for different applications and their practical performances are still unsatisfactory in terms of convergence rate or generalization.

 In our recent NeurIPS 2021 [paper](https://arxiv.org/abs/2110.01543), we develop a novel second-order method based on Anderson mixing (AM) [4].
 Our analysis and experiments show the proposed method is competent from both theoretical and practical perspectives and performs well in training various neural networks in different tasks.